 The ancient city of Kotor, settled by Romans in the 1st century and later taken over by the Illyrians provides one of the most breathtaking landscapes in the Adriatic.
 This city-state just like Dubrovnik is located in a very strategic place – the Bay of Kotor.
 Secluded between the staggering mountain ridges and the Adriatic Sea, it was the perfect place to do maritime trade away from the pirates.

-Many Empires like Roman, Byzantine, Bulgarian and even the Ottoman Empire tried to take over Kotor.
-However, it always managed to keep its freedom and unique culture, which can be observed till this day.
+Many Empires like Roman, Byzantine, Bulgarian, and even the Ottoman Empire tried to take over Kotor.
+However, it always managed to keep its freedom and unique culture, which can be observed to this day.

 Old Town of Kotor

-The old town of Kotor is a very magical place full with secret streets, tunnels and is surrounded by high bulwarks, which are protecting the city till this day.
+The old town of Kotor is a very magical place full of secret streets, tunnels and is surrounded by high bulwarks, which are protecting the city to this day.
 While walking around the old town of Kotor you will for sure encounter the Cathedral of Sveti Tripun, which is in the middle of the city center.

 Another landmark that is worth a visit is the church of Sveti Luka in Kotor.
 It was built around the 12th century as a catholic church and served as a school for the children of the city.
 Later, during the wars and the arrival of the Orthodox Christians the church was given to them.
 Nowadays, the church has 2 altars – one for Catholics and one for Orthodox Christians.

 If you are interested in maritime trade, then you should definitely visit the Maritime Museum of Kotor.
 There you will witness some of the most incredible artefacts about the seafare trade at the time.
-Along with that there are lots of ship expositions and rooms containing Kotor’s wealthiest families riches.
+Along with that, there are lots of ship expositions and rooms containing Kotor’s wealthiest family’s riches.

 The Walls of Kotor

-Back in the days, the Walls of Kotor were built with the sole purpose to protect the citizens of the city.
+Back in the day, the Walls of Kotor were built with the sole purpose to protect the citizens of the city.
 If the city was under attack, all of the citizens would climb to the top and shelter within the fortress or above the mountain ridges.
-Nowadays, Walls of Kotor are one of the main attractions in the city and was an inspiration for a castle in the hit series of Game of Thrones.
+Nowadays, the Walls of Kotor are one of the main attractions in the city and were an inspiration for a castle in the hit series of Game of Thrones.